GROMACS

 About GROMACS

-This package is made available to all cluster users of both environments by leveraging a Apptainer container that contains both the GROMACS package as well as all needed libraries to run it.
+This package is made available to all cluster users of both environments by leveraging an Apptainer container that contains both the GROMACS package as well as all needed libraries to run it.
 This allows us to easily update the package when requested and for older versions to exist if a researcher has a need for an older version.

 Because of the way that the GROMACS container is deployed in our environment, we will leverage a small wrapper script that will help start the container and call the real GROMACS (gmx) binary as well as stage up your data in the appropriate directories.